Claiming Superannuation for Surgery

 Women who have large breasts in proportion to the rest of their body often experience chronic back pain.
 They also experience redness, skin irritation and under boob chafing due to the volume of breasts.
 Back pain badly impacts the quality of a woman’s life.
 If this is the case, you may be able to access early super to fund your breast reduction.

 If you have broken your nose in an accident or suffer from extreme breathing issues, you can undergo corrective rhinoplasty.
 Some patients are also struggling with their day to day living as a result of a botched rhinoplasty.
 Some of the most common issues include; extreme pain in the nose bridge, difficulty breathing as well as a constant feeling of suffocation.
 In all these cases, a corrective nose job, such as septoplasty, becomes essential.
 It can definitely improve how your nose looks but will solve other problems as well.
 You can definitely qualify for accessing early super for surgery if this is the case.

 Note: Please be notified that in order to qualify for elective surgery using super, one must be experiencing medical conditions such as ongoing pain and discomfort.
-While any cosmetic surgery will certainly make you look good and feel confident, the one thing which will make you qualify for early super is a persistent medical issue.
+The one thing which will make you qualify for early super is a persistent medical issue.

 What do I need to access my Super Fund?